donno2048/Rosehip/apps/util/web-browser/README.md

-just type your search or the adress you're looking for and press ENTER
+just type your search or adress and press ENTER

+addresses without http(/s) will be treated as searches